vives-ai-edge/ai-edge/docs/overview/hardware/README.md

 * STM32F767ZI (ARM Cortex M7)
 * STM32F746G-DISCO (ARM Cortex M7)

+## Other targets

-## Other targets, not used during this project
+These targets were mentioned but not used during this project
 * Arduino Nano Sense BLE 33 (ARM Cortex M4)
 * Nvidia Jetson Nano (Quad-core ARM Cortex A57)
 * Boards with Kendryte K210 (RISK-V)
+* Revolution Pi 3+ from KUNBUS